Breaking away from the illustration routine.

 Looking from another perspective

 Yet writing code line after line is also tedious.
 Reading another person’s code until you understand it enough to make it do something else is tiring.
 But working outside of your abilities also forces you to see things from a new perspective.
 Doing someone else’s job for a while gives you a better understanding and a new-found respect for their work.
 Web development can definitely be a frustrating job.

 Learning new skills

 After all those hours, my PHP knowledge is still minimal.
 And I still wouldn’t call myself a WordPress developer.
 But I learned enough to write custom functions to build a little thing that somehow works.
 Using frameworks and with the help of online articles, I learned to design a WordPress theme.
-Now I have a much better understanding about WordPress and how its convoluted logic works as a whole.
+Now I have a much better understanding of WordPress and how its convoluted logic works as a whole.
 And yet I only touched the surface of its potential.
 In time, this theme might evolve as I will continue to use, maintain and improve it, fixing the code along the way.
 Marginal improvements are good.

 Build vs buy — Time & budget constraints